 If the citation in the text is shorter than two lines, “put it into quotation marks”.

-Longer quotations should be contained in their own new paragraph, 14 point font, without quotation marks.
-Single line spacing should be used in such citations with a 1 cm indentation left and right.
-A 6 point space is required before and after the citation.
+Longer quotations should be contained in their own new paragraph, 14 point font, without quotation marks, with a 1 cm indentation left and right.
+A 6 pt space is required before and after the citation.

 In both cases give the exact reference.
-References (Grosjean, 1997) and exact references (Grosjean 1997: 123) should appear in the format indicated in the brackets.
-Include two authors’ surnames maximum; in the case of more authors use the et al. abbreviation (McLeod, et al., 1998: 23).
+References (Grosjean, 1997) and exact references (Grosjean, 1997: 123) should appear in the format indicated in the brackets.
+In case of two authors, use surnames only; in case of multiple authors use et al. (McLeod, et al., 1998: 23).

-If you refer to more than one publication of the same author from the same year, differentiate using small letters after the year; e.g. (Long, 1990a: 649-66) and (Long, 1990b: 251-85).
-Give the details of the publications in the References.
+When referring to more than one publication of the same author from the same year, differentiate using small letters after the year; e.g. (Long, 1990a: 649-66) and (Long, 1990b: 251-85).
+Give details of the publications in References.

 Latour, B. (1987) Science in Action.
 Cambridge, MA: Harvard University Press.

-Appendices should follow the Notes and References (TNR, 11 point, single line spacing).
-Include bigger tables and figures in the Appendix, numbering them.
+Appendices should follow the Notes and References: TNR, 11 point, single line spacing.
+Include bigger and numbered Tables and Figures in the Appendix.
 Figures should be black and white and camera-ready, font size should be readable.

 Follow the above detailed guidelines when writing a review, do not use columns.
-The author and the title of the reviewed book should be placed at the top of the page, TNR, 16 point bold font, centre-aligned, with the place of publication, publisher, year and number of pages in TNR, 11 point normal font and in brackets:
+The author and the title of the reviewed book should be placed at the top of the page, TNR, 16 point bold font, center-aligned, with the place of publication, publisher, year and number of pages in TNR, 11 point normal font and in brackets as follows:

-We ask the authors to follow the above detailed editing guidelines when submitting an article.
-If the formatting does not follow the above requirements, papers will be sent back for emendation.
-Articles can be submitted all the year round.
-Authors will be notified about the arrival of their article and about the reviewers’ evaluation.
+The authors are kindly requested to follow the above detailed editing guidelines when submitting a manuscript.
+If the formatting fails to follow the above requirements, manuscripts will be sent back for emendation.
+Articles can be submitted all the year round, however, due to the operation of review procedures, the date of publication is not guaranteed in the issue subsequent to the submission date.
+The authors will be notified about the arrival of their article and about the reviewers’ evaluation.